giecabral/team-flow-management/README.md

 - Controller layer for request handling
 - Middleware for cross-cutting concerns

+## AI Assistance Disclaimer

+Parts of this project were developed with the assistance of AI tools.
+AI was used to help generate portions of the documentation, suggest implementation approaches, and assist in creating and structuring test cases.

+All AI-generated content was reviewed, validated, and adapted to ensure correctness, security, and alignment with the project’s architectural decisions.
+Final design decisions, implementation details, and code integration were performed and verified manually.

 ## Trade-offs

 1. **SQLite vs PostgreSQL**: Chose SQLite for simplicity.
 For production, would use PostgreSQL for better concurrent access and advanced features.